 At St Clare’s, all pupils must study English (language and literature), Mathematics and at least one science.
 In addition, a humanities subject and a modern language are strongly recommended to provide a broad and balanced curriculum.

 - A Science subject (Biology, Chemistry or Physics)

 Pupils have 6 further subject choices from the following:

 - Art & Design

 Additionally, study support skills are available to those who might benefit.

-There is also a compulsory non-examined course in PE/Games and a lesson of PSE or Careers each week.
+There is also a compulsory non-examined course in PE/Games each week.
+You can read the GCSE Options Booklet here.

-If you have any questions, it is important to ask.
-For any enquiries about late admission for Year 10 in Autumn 2018, please contact our Registrar, Mrs Holly Fowlkes, as soon as possible on 01656 789966.
+For any last minute enquiries about admission to Year 10 in September 2020, please contact our Admissions Registrar, Mrs Holly Fowlkes, as soon as possible on 01656 789966.